Mug Madness is a head-to-head, single-elimination juried mug tournament with a $500 prize.

 How It Works

 Mug Madness is a juried gallery show and tournament.
 Anyone, of any experience level, can enter.
 Our two jurors will select a total of 64 mugs to participate in the tournament and show at Saltstone Ceramics in Seattle, WA.
-Entries open November 1st, 2020.
+Entries are due by Friday, January 15th.

 Every day in March, mugs will be paired into match-ups and posted to our Instagram at 9am.
 Each mug can win up to three points in a match.
 One is given to the winner of the Instagram poll; the other two points come from our judges.
 The mug with the most points moves on to the next round!